nasa/CompDam_DGD/readme.md

 #### Controlling which features are enabled
 Model features can be enabled or disabled by two methods.
 The first method is specifying only the material properties required for the features you would like to enable.
 CompDam_DGD disables any feature for which all of the required material properties have not been assigned.
 If an incomplete set of material properties are defined for a feature, a warning is issued.

 The second method is by specifying the status of each feature directly as a material property in the input deck.
 Each feature of the subroutine is controlled by a position in an integer, where 0 is disabled and 1 is enabled.
+In cases where mutually exclusive options are available, numbers greater than 1 are used to specify the particular option to use.

 The positions correspond to the features as follows:
 - Position 1: Matrix damage
 - Position 2: Shear nonlinearity (1=Ramberg-Osgood 1-2 plane, 2=Schapery, 3=Ramberg-Osgood 3-D, 4=Ramberg-Osgood 1-3 plane, 5=Schaefer || more information [here](#shear-nonlinearity))